 First, 47.8 per cent of Citizens' Jury participants agreed in principle that assisted dying should be allowed in Jersey.
 26.1 per cent wanted this to depend on the circumstances, while 17.4 per cent opposed assisted dying.
 77.3 per cent were in favour of a court or specialist body being involved in the decision-making process before allowing assisted dying.
 Votes were also taken on assisted dying for the mentally ill, a minimum age, the methods that could be used, those who should be able to provide assisted dying and the need for a cooling-off period between the request and the implementation of assisted dying.
 In the end, under the conditions set, 78.3 of the Citizens' Jury members were in favour of allowing assisted dying.

 The final Assembly report was published on 15 September 2021.
 The Council of Ministers published a report on assisted dying in September before the Members of the Island Parliament decided on the recommendations of the Citizens' Assembly in November 2021.

 Citizens' consultation on assisted dying

 In October 2022, the Jersey Government launched a citizens' consultation on the citizens' assembly proposals on assisted dying.
-Islanders and organisations are invited to give their views on how the proposals can be implemented until 14 January 2023.
-The consultation process consists of an online survey and events where citizens can voice their opinions.
-Once the consultation process is complete, Parliament will debate the detailed proposals on assisted dying in March 2023.
+Islanders and organisations were invited to give their views on how the proposals could be implemented until 14 January 2023.
+The consultation process consisted of an online survey and events where citizens could voice their opinions.
+Following the conclusion of the consultation process, Parliament began its deliberations on detailed proposals on assisted dying in March 2023.

 On assisted suicide, Health Minister Richard Renouf said, "If this was ever to be introduced then we must make sure we have the most robust safeguards to make sure that we arrive at decisions that really reflect people's will, and are not decisions that are reached just because people feel they are becoming a burden to their families or society."